VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 _time:5m | sort by (_stream, _time)
 ```

-Sorting in reverse order is supported - just add `desc` after the given log field.
+Add `desc` after the given log field in order to sort in reverse order.
 For example, the folliwng query sorts log fields in reverse order of `request_duration_seconds` field:

 ```logsql
 _time:5m | sort by (request_duration_seconds desc)